czy920/DCOPSolverInfrastructure/README.md

 # DCOPSolverInfrastructure
-A java library to simulate DCOPs algorithm
+A java library to simulate DCOP algorithms

 And

-A python library to simulate DCOPs algorithm
+A python library to simulate DCOP algorithms